 - A dense, compacted soil layer can restrict or terminate root growth.

-- Container plants not only have a restricted area for root growth, but also are susceptible to cold damage because the limited amount of soil surrounding their roots may not provide adequate insulation.
+- Container plants have a restricted area for root growth.
+They also are susceptible to cold damage because the limited amount of soil around their roots may not provide adequate insulation.

-- In addition to growing downward, roots grow laterally and often extend well beyond a plant's dripline.
+- In addition to growing downward, roots grow laterally.
+In fact, they often extend well beyond a plant's dripline.
 Keep this extensive root system in mind when disturbing the soil around existing trees and shrubs.

 Roots as food

 An enlarged root is the edible portion of several vegetable crops.
-Sweet potatoes are a swollen tuberous root; and carrots, parsnips, salsify, and radishes are elongated taproots.
+Sweet potatoes are a swollen tuberous root.
+Carrots, parsnips, salsify and radishes are elongated taproots.

-Stems support buds and leaves and serve as conduits for carrying water, minerals, and food (photosynthates).
+Stems support buds and leaves and carry water, minerals and food (photosynthates).
 The vascular system inside the stem forms a continuous pathway from the root, through the stem, and finally to the leaves.
 It is through this system that water and food products move.

-- Shoot: A young stem (1 year old or less) with leaves.
+- Shoot: A young stem (one year old or less) with leaves.

-- Twig: A young stem (1 year old or less) that is in the dormant winter stage (has no leaves).
+- Twig: A young stem (one year old or less) that is in the dormant winter stage (has no leaves).

-- Branch: A stem that is more than 1 year old, typically with lateral stems radiating from it.
+- Branch: A stem that is more than one year old, typically with lateral stems radiating from it.

 - Trunk: A woody plant's main stem.

 The vascular cambium is important to gardeners.
 For example, the tissues on a grafted scion and rootstock need to line up.
-In addition, careless weed trimming can strip the bark off a tree, thus injuring the cambium and causing the tree to die.
+In addition, careless weed trimming can strip the bark off a tree.
+This can injure the cambium and cause the tree to die.

-The difference in the vascular systems of monocots and dicots is of practical interest to gardeners because some herbicides affect only one group.
+The difference in the vascular systems of monocots and dicots is of practical interest to gardeners.
+Some herbicides affect only one group.
 For example, 2,4-D kills only plants with a continuous vascular system (dicots).
-Nonselective herbicides, on the other hand (e.g., glyphosate), kill plants regardless of their type of vascular system.
+Nonselective herbicides, on the other hand (for example, glyphosate), kill plants regardless of their type of vascular system.

 The area between two nodes is called an internode.
 Its length depends on many factors, including genetics.
 Several other factors also can influence internode length:

-- Reduced soil fertility decreases internode length, while an application of high-nitrogen fertilizer can greatly increase it.
+- Reduced soil fertility decreases internode length.
+In contrast, an application of high-nitrogen fertilizer can greatly increase it.

 - Lack of light increases internode length and causes a spindly stem.
-This situation is known as stretch, or etiolation, and often occurs in seedlings started indoors and in house plants that do not get enough sunlight.
+This situation is known as stretch, or etiolation.
+It often occurs in seedlings started indoors and in houseplants that do not get enough sunlight.

 - Internode length also varies with the season.
-Early-season growth has long internodes, while late-season growth generally has much shorter internodes.
+Early-season growth has long internodes.
+In. contrast, late-season growth generally has much shorter internodes.

-- If a stem's energy is divided among three or four side stems, or is diverted into fruit growth and development, internode length is shortened.
+- A stem's energy can be divided among three or four side stems, or it can be diverted into fruit growth and development.
+In this case, internode length is shortened.